Free to Restore My Dignity

 As a child growing up in Houston’s inner city, I was privileged to have access to transportation.
 I never had to walk to school in the cold and rain.
 I never had to fear stray dogs.
 There were occasions when my sister and I had to walk to school, but they were few and far between.

-While riding the bus for me was a source of freedom, I learned 17 years later when I became the Executive Director for Crossroads at Park Place, that access to public transportation is vital to accessing resources and services vital to restoring one’s dignity.
+While riding the bus for me was a source of freedom, I learned 17 years later when I became the Executive Director for Crossroads at Park Place, that access to public transportation is vital to accessing resources and services that are vital to restoring one’s dignity.

 I learned this early on a Tuesday morning when a Crossroads client by the name of Sidney Frazer walked up to me with the biggest smile on his face and said, “Do you remember all those times you gave me a bus pass to see my case worker?”
 After replying yes with an anticipatory grin on my face, Mr. Frazer handed me the lease to his new apartment.